 Courses provided through the Math Emporium are not "online courses".
 Even so, while some high schools do offer math classes in an online format, we know that most of our students' previous math experience was in small classes where they met with the same teacher at the same time 5 days a week.
 No matter what the method of delivery, a college math class is not going to mimic that experience.
 As college educators, we know that's a good thing as your child will grow more responsible for his own learning.
-We will help him make the transition to college math courses.
+We will help students make the transition to college math courses.

 Assessments in Math Emporium courses are designed to encourage and reward students for solving math problems.
 Every week, they are given a specific date and time before which they must complete assignments and take an online graded quiz on a set of topics covered in the videos and textbook.
 Students take three tests and a comprehensive final exam.

 Students prepare for tests by completing practice tests and test reviews.
 In order to progress to a quiz, a mastery grade of 80% must be met in the homework.
-A grade of either 80% (MATH 100 & 110) or 70% (MATH 115, 121, & 201) must be met on each quiz.
-This helps to ensure that the majority of material is understood by the student before he will be tested on it.
+A minimum grade must be met on each quiz.
+This helps to ensure that the majority of material is understood by the student before being tested on it.